 In Michael Brown’s book The Presence Process, he describes the difference between ‘reacting’ and ‘responding’.
 Reacting is when you retaliate with anger or drama.
 Responding is when you simply notice what’s happening, observe, and then take the appropriate measures.
 Perhaps you need to find better ways to communicate with this person, or have stronger boundaries with them in future.
 Or maybe you need to find a way to step back and create some loving distance.
 But before you decide anything, you’ll need to remove yourself from the situation entirely, so you can process what’s happened and figure out the appropriate response.

-It’s very difficult to remain unaffected in the presence of someone else’s anger or passive-aggressive behaviors that are directed towards you.
+It’s very difficult to remain unaffected in the presence of someone else’s anger or passive-aggressive behaviours that are directed towards you.

 Learning to be peaceful and non-reactive in the face of negativity and drama is the biggest gift you can give yourself and others.